LuauExploiter/Fluent-UI-Library/README.md

 **Fluent** is a clean, minimal, and modern UI library designed specifically for the Luau environment (Roblox).
 It focuses on delivering a premium user experience through a dark, consistent aesthetic and smooth, responsive interactions.

+This upgraded version features a professional **Tab and Page system**, allowing you to organize your tools into multiple categories.
 Every component in Fluent is built with **tweened animations** for hover, active, and state changes, ensuring a polished and professional feel for your in-game menus and tools.

 ## 🚀 Installation